Renewed push at U.N. for Syria resolution followed by peace talks

 Obama announced the United States would provide an additional $339 million in humanitarian aid to ease the Syrian refugee crisis, including $161 million for people inside Syria and the rest for surrounding countries.

-(Additional reporting by Yeganeh Torbati, Jeff Mason, Arshad Mohammed and John Irish, and Thomas Grove in Moscow; Writing by Claudia Parsons; Editing by Jim Loney, Ken Wills and Alison Williams)
+(Additional reporting by Yeganeh Torbati, Jeff Mason, Arshad Mohammed and John Irish; Writing by Claudia Parsons; Editing by Jim Loney)